Last updated: August 15, 2023

 Sergeant William H. Carney

 Sergeant William H. Carney, born enslaved in Virginia, settled in New Bedford, Massachusetts after escaping bondage via the Underground Railroad.
-While serving with the 54th, he was severely injured in the assault on Wagner and saved the national colors after the color bearer fell.
-"As quick as a thought," recounted Carney years later, "I threw away my gun, seized the colors, and made my way to the head of the column."
-Carney proclaimed to fellow survivors of the 54th: "Boys, I did but my duty; the dear old flag never touched the ground."
-On May 23, 1900 President Theodore Roosevelt awarded Carney the Congressional Medal of Honor for his valor 37 years earlier, becoming the first African American to receive the honor.
+Though severely injured in the assault on Wagner, he saved the national colors after the color bearer fell.
+"I suddenly saw the old flag fall," recounted Carney, "I threw my gun away and grasped the staff of the fallen colors, and ran for the head of the column...the fire of the rebels was something terrible and men fell around me on every hand..."
+Wounded in several places, Carney crawled his way to safety and proclaimed to fellow soldiers of the 54th: "The old flag never touched the ground."10 In 1900, Carney received the Medal of Honor for his valor 37 years earlier, becoming the first African American to earn the honor.11

 The 54th Massachusetts After Battery Wagner

 In the aftermath of Fort Wagner, the wounded of the regiment were sent back to Beaufort, where they were treated in two of the antebellum mansions the US Army had converted into hospitals.
 Approximately 25 soldiers of the 54th had been taken prisoner at Fort Wagner, and their legal status in the hands of the Confederacy became the impetus for the breakdown of the prisoner exchange system.